Best Bible Reading Order for Beginners (and Why It Matters)

 Reading James and 1 John

-- In James, readers will learn about faith and works, resisting the devil, and the power of prayer.
+- In James, readers learn about faith and works, resisting temptation, and the power of prayer.

-- In 1 John, readers will learn about walking in the light, not loving the world, and testing the spirits.
+- In 1 John, readers discover how to walk in the light, avoid loving the world, and test false teachings.

 Reading Paul’s Letters